nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Undo a command : `undo`

 Undo the previous command that modified the state of Class Manager.
 Undo only works with commands that changes Class Manager, and does not work with commands such as `load` and `config`.
-Class Manager only stores up to 10 modified states.
+Class Manager only stores up to 10 modified states, which resets after a `load` or `config` command.
 Undo can be used multiple times to undo multiple commands, or until Class Manager reaches its last stored state after a maximum of 9 undos.

 Format: `undo`